Concert: Revenue

 While admission to some concerts is free, it is common practice to charge money for concerts by selling admission tickets.
 Before the advent of recorded-music sales and mechanical royalties in the early 20th century, concerts were the primary source of revenue for musicians.
 Revenue from ticket sales typically goes to the performing artists, producers, venue, organizers and the brokers.
 In the case of benefit concerts, a portion of profits often go towards a charitable organization.

 Additional revenue is also often raised through in-concert advertising, from free local concerts for local sponsorships to sponsorships from corporations during major tours e.g. 2009's "Vans' Warped Tour Presented by AT&T".
 Both Vans and AT&T would have paid significant amounts to have their company names included at the forefront in all marketing material for the Warped Tour.

 Concessions and merchandise are also often sold during and after concerts; often by the venue in the case of the former, and by the performing band or artist in the case of the latter.

+The global live music industry revenue stood at 28.6 billion U.S. dollars in 2023.
+Taylor Swift's The Eras Tour in 2023 was record-breaking, generating $1.04 billion in revenue, averaging $17.3 million per show.